 Some dash cams now have the ability to work via voice control too, meaning you can ask it to play music, read the news or check the weather, with results returned on your smartphone.
 It might seem a little gimmicky, but could be a genuinely useful feature.

-Our pick would be the Garmin Dash Cam 47 as its the company’s best dash cam Australia has access to, which is an affordable small camera that’s capable of recording 1080P HD video with a 140-degree field of view, and has built-in GPS so you can accurately record when and where an accident took place.
+Our pick would be the Garmin Dash Cam 57 as its the company’s best dashcam Australia has access to, which is an affordable small camera that’s capable of recording 1080P HD video with a 140-degree field of view, and has built-in GPS so you can accurately record when and where an accident took place.

 Plus, when used with the Garmin Drive smartphone app, the Garmin Dash Cam 47 can give you forward-collision warnings and lane-departure warnings, and will automatically upload any incidents directly to a secure online vault.